 Why did my Japanese cheesecake crack?

-There are a few reasons as to why your cheesecake cracked, however it largely comes down to temperature control.
-As the texture of the cheesecake is so delicate it is important to watch the temperature of the cake as it bakes.
-A lot of recipes will start baking the cheesecake at a higher temperature like 160C or 180C.
-However, there is more risk of the cheesecake cracking when starting at these temperatures as a rapid rise will begin before the batter has had time to stabilise.
+There are a few reasons why your cheesecake cracked, however it largely comes down to temperature control.
+As the texture of the cheesecake is so delicate it is important to watch the baking temperature of the cake as it bakes.

 Print📖 Recipe